UK Government Reiterates Commitment to Decarbonization Goals in Response to CCC Report

 The United Kingdom's government has unveiled its response to the Climate Change Committee's (CCC) Annual Progress Report, released in June, reaffirming its unwavering commitment to decarbonize the power system by 2035 and to reach a milestone of 50 gigawatts (GW) of offshore wind capacity by 2030.

-The CCC's recommendations included the identification of low-regret investments in and hydrogen , which can be expedited immediately.
-In alignment with these suggestions, the government acknowledges the pivotal role of accelerating electricity network delivery in achieving its renewable energy ambitions.
+The CCC's recommendations included the identification of low-regret investments in electricity and hydrogen , which can be expedited immediately.
+In alignment with these suggestions, the government acknowledges the pivotal role of accelerating electricity network delivery in achieving its ambitions.
 Consequently, it has already initiated measures to enhance strategic planning and expedite the approval process for regulatory and consenting procedures.

 In its official response, the government noted, “Ofgem has accelerated the delivery of nearly £20 billion of strategic transmission projects, and we are supporting them to enable strategic investment in their regulatory frameworks more generally, as set out in the Strategy and Policy statement which is currently out for consultation.”